 See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.

-Travelers Who Require Accessibility Assistance: While in The Bahamas, individuals with disabilities may find accessibility and accommodation very different from in the United States.
-The Bahamas passed the Persons with Disabilities (Equal Opportunities) Act in 2014 that should help to improve accessibility and accommodation.
-Newer buildings, especially in tourism-centric areas are accessible, but many older buildings are still not accessible to persons with disabilities.
+Travelers Who Require Accessibility Assistance: Accessibility and accommodations in The Bahamas are very different from in the United States.
+Newer buildings, especially in tourism-centric areas are accessible, but many older buildings are not.

-Adequate medical care is available on New Providence and Grand Bahama islands.
-Visitors should be aware that serious health problems requiring hospitalization and/or air ambulance evacuation to the United States can cost tens of thousands of dollars in up-front costs.
-Medical care on outer islands is sparse with only limited services available at small clinics.
+Medical care is available on New Providence and Grand Bahama islands.
+However, serious illnesses or injuries might not be treatable locally.
+Serious health problems requiring hospitalization and/or medical evacuation to the United States can cost tens of thousands of dollars in up-front costs.
+Outer islands have only small clinics, and medical care is limited.

 We do not pay medical bills.
-Be aware that U.S. Medicare and Medicaid does not apply overseas.
+Be aware that U.S. Medicare or Medicaid does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.